 Automotive Industry Trend and Outlook

 After opening the year with double-digit growth, Jordan’s vehicle sales started to fall.
-H1 figures in 2025 fell by 11.9% after turning negative mid Q2.
+After touching the lowest point in Q3 around -10%, losses partially recovered.
+Overall, year-on-year change in volume for 2025 reacehd -5.4%.

-Lexus and Isuzu made notable gains further down the rankings, up 5 and 4 spots respectively.
+Isuzu also made notable gains further down the rankings, up 5 spots.
+On the other hand, Changan plummeted 57.4% and fell from 3rd into 7th.

-Looking at specific models the Toyota Land Cruiser became the best-seller, with a 60.5% year-on-year increase in sales, followed by the Toyota Land Cruiser P/U down 32.9%.
+Looking at specific models the Toyota Hilux became the best-seller, climbing 5 spots and with a 127% year-on-year increase.
+The Toyota Land Cruiser P/U dropped in 2nd, down by 37%.

 EV Trend and Outlook

-Jordan’s EV market is contracting, losing 27.4% to in H1 of 2025.
+Jordan’s EV market is contracting, losing 27.2% in 2025.
 Despite previously implementing a system of taxes and incentives, the market now suffers from broader economic downturn.

 Medium-Term Market Trend